armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

  1. When the deployment begins the `v1` HPA is deleted.
 The `v1` app is running 10 pods, but no longer scales between 5 and 15 pods.
  2. CD-as-a-Service deploys the `v2` instance of the application with 10 pods (20 total pods between `v1` and `v2`).
  3. At the end of the deployment, a new HPA resource is created to target the v2 application.
- 4. If the deployment needs to be rolled back, CD-as-a-Service deletes the v2 application and re-creates the original HPA.
+ 4. If you need to roll back your deployment, CD-as-a-Service deletes the `v2` app and recreates the original HPA.

 ## Roll back HPA configured deployments
 During a rollback, CD-as-a-Service relies on the `kubectl.kubernetes.io/last-applied-configuration` annotation to re-create the HPA.